CSA Funds and Request Forms

 Capital Reserves Fund

 The Capital Reserves Fund (Cap Reserves) provides funding for one-time or emergency expenditures that are essential to the operation of a CSA Chartered Organization and for large-scale projects and capital purchases.
-The Fund is replenished to $65,000 at the beginning of each academic year using money that hasn’t been allocated during the Spring Allocations process.
+The Fund is replenished to $65,000 during Spring Allocations.
+Please contact the CSA Treasurer about accessing money in this fund.

 CSA Discretionary Fund